DomHudson/bert-in-production/README.md

 ) and related Language Models in production environments.

+## Implementations
-## Implementation Resources - implementations of BERT and production-ready tools
+Implementations and production-ready tools related to BERT.

-- [onnxruntime](https://github.com/microsoft/onnxruntime) ONNX Runtime: cross-platform, high performance scoring engine for ML models.
-This library was recently open-sourced by Microsoft; it contains several model-specific optimisations including one for transformer models.
+- [onnxruntime](https://github.com/microsoft/onnxruntime) This library was recently open-sourced by Microsoft; it contains several model-specific optimisations including one for transformer models.
 It works by compiling a model's architecture through the Open Neural Network Exchange (ONNX) standard and optimising it for a platform's hardware.

 - [google-research/bert](https://github.com/google-research/bert)
 The original code.
 TensorFlow code and pre-trained models for BERT.